Bernese Rescue & Rehoming

 • help and advise for a new Bernese owner from a local experienced person who may be able to offer reassurance and guidance

-So, you might not be able to take on a permanent Bernese Rescue dog yourself but you could still perhaps occasionally give some important help with Bernese Rescue.
+So, you might not be able to take on a permanent Bernese Rescue dog yourself but perhaps you could still occasionally give some important help to Bernese Rescue.

-Depending on your exact role you may be asked to complete a simple form and sign a confidentiality statement.
-You will never be asked to do anything you are not comfortable with and volunteers are given guidance and support, where needed, and most people find this a fulfilling activity to help with.
+Depending on your exact role you may be asked to complete a simple form and sign a confidentiality statement to comply with the club’s responsibilities under the GDPR legislation.
+You will never be asked to do anything you cannot do or are not comfortable with and volunteers are given guidance and support, where needed, and most people find this a fulfilling activity to help with.
 Expenses can be paid as we know not everyone is able to fund their own costs but are still able to give really useful help when their expenses can be met.

 Rescue and Rehoming is a vital part of the club and over the last few years has rehomed an average of over 30 dogs per year which requires a massive effort to keep finding homes and helpers.
 Whether volunteering to help or in need of help to rehome a Bernese, the process starts with your first contact by phone or email and whatever help you give it will be really really appreciated and gratefully received..